PeterCullenBurbery/PeterCullenBurbery/README.md

 ### Hi there 👋
 🌱 I’m currently learning how to use GitHub.
-I just create a README.md in my personal repository PeterCullenBurbery.
+I just created a README.md in my personal repository PeterCullenBurbery.

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.